 - Social Sciences and Humanities Research Council, Connection Grant (“New Directions in Active History: Institutions, Communication, and Technologies”).
 Principal Investigator: Thomas Peace (Huron University College), Co-Investigators: Ian Milligan, Jim Clifford (University of Saskatchewan), Daniel Ross (York University), Kaleigh Bradley (York University), Krista McCracken (Algoma University), Andrew Nurse (Mount Allison University). $19,304 CAD.
 2015-16.

 - Social Sciences and Humanities Research Council, Insight Development Grant (“An Infinite Archive?
 Developing HistoryCrawler to Explore the Internet Archive as a Historical Resource”).
 Principal Investigator: Ian Milligan, Co-Investigator: William Turkel (Western University). $74,952 CAD.
 2013-15.

 - University of Waterloo/Social Sciences and Humanities Research Council Institutional Block Grant (SEED Grant for same project as above), June 2013 — June 2015.
 Principal Investigator: Ian Milligan. $5,500 CAD.
 2013-15.

 - Outstanding Early Career Award, Canadian Society for Digital Humanities, 2016.

-- Shortlisted for John A. Macdonald Prize, Canadian Historical Association, 2015.
+- Shortlisted for the John A Macdonald Prize in best Canadian historical non-fiction writing, Canadian Historical Association, 2015.

-- Journal of the Canadian Historical Association Best Article Award, 2013
+- Best Article in the Journal of the Canadian Historical Association award, Canadian Historical Association, 2013.

-- Association for Canadian Computers and the Humanities (member)
+- Association for Computers and the Humanities (ACH).

-- Association for Literary and Linguistic Computing (member)
+- Association for Literary and Linguistic Computing (ALLC).